AGudovany/stock-exchange/README.md

 * Add more validations to API :
    * check if stock already exists in exchange
    * adding validation about body data and data types to all API
+* Add refresh token api to check if user authenticated every time one open an application and if not return to login page
 * Create a service to handle errors on API and generate a proper response with error
 * Add more test cases